HaowenGuan/Kaggle-MathLLM/README.md

 * I have my inference code at [Inference-finetune-bge-embedding-model.ipynb](Inference-finetune-bge-embedding-model.ipynb).
 * My current public test set score is 2.1 right now.
 According to the leaderboard, the finetune can go up to at least 0.27-0.4.
 Since it is just a preliminary attempt, I am happy with the results.

+## 5th Week Progress
+* Last week, I had the first successful try on fine-tuning a model.
+The model was trained for 3 epochs, loss decreased from 1.48 to 0.45.
+The public test score is 2.1.
+* This week, I have been doing extensive training with various trick.
+  * I retrained a new model with larger about of hard negative samples (50s, previous is 10s).
+    * Explanation: In this research, we are predicting the correct misconception label for each question-answer pair.
+However, in the choices of misconception labels, there are in total 2587 total misconception labels.
+Though this is a multi-class classification problem, the number of classes is too large, and we can't compute the embedding of all misconception labels to calculate the full cross-entropy loss.
+Therefore, we need to sample a subset of misconception labels as negative samples to calculate the loss.
+The number of negative samples is a hyperparameter that needs to be tuned.
+The more negative samples we use, the more robust the model will be, but the slower the training will be.
+  * This time, I was able to train the model with 50 negative samples.
+The model was trained for 3 epochs, loss decreased from 1.48 to 0.3.
+The public test score is 2.45.
+[0.245-infer-finetune-bge-embedding-model.ipynb](0.245-infer-finetune-bge-embedding-model.ipynb).
+  * I took the above model and retrained it for an additional 3 epochs.
+The model was trained for 6 epochs, loss decreased from 0.3 to 0.2.
+The public test score is 2.31 (Dropped).
+Seems like the model is overfitting.

+## 6th Week Progress
+* Last week, I achieved a public test score of 2.45 by training a model with 50 negative samples for 3 epochs.
+However, the model overfitted when trained for 6 epochs.
+* This week, we need a better learning strategy.
+* Previously, we dumped all correct question-answer pairs because this is a misconception prediction task, and there is no misconception label for correct question-answer pairs.
+However, it is possible to use the correct question-answer pairs to train the model.
+* I manually created a new misconception label called `Correct Answer.` and assigned it to all correct question-answer pairs.
+By making this simple change, I was able to increase the total number of training samples from 4800 to 6300.
+* Furthermore, letting model learn from correct question-answer pairs can help the model to learn the correct answer patterns, so it can better predict the misconception labels (presumably).
+* This experiment did not end up well.
+The public test score is 2.25.
+I think it is related to the fact that I used the above model to continue the training.
+The model is already overfitting, and adding more data to the training set will make the model overfit more.
+* Next week, I will do more experiments with different learning strategies.